multimodal-ai-lab/DEFAME/infact/prompts/plan_exemplars/ocr.md

 # Example

 ## Claim
-Image: <image>
-Text: "The sign in the image says 'No Trespassing'."
+Text: "The sign in <image:3> says 'No Trespassing'."

 ## Interpretation of the CLAIM
 The claim suggests that: